What regulations regulate the use of halogen-free cables?

 Based on the above-mentioned regulations, power cables and wires are classified in a specific class (so-called Euroclass) of fire resistance: Aca, B1ca, B2ca, Cca, Dca, Eca, Fca, where the former is the highest standard and the latter is the lowest.

 Each Euroclass indicates the extent to which a construction product (in this case a cable or wire) contributes to the development of fire.
 The higher the standard, the lower the risk during a fire.
-Individual classes have been assigned specific parameters that the corresponding products must have.
-Specific threshold values are verified during laboratory tests in independent research units notified by the European Union.
-This solution makes the test results fully comparable, regardless of the manufacturer and the Community country.
-Testing methods are described in the standards EN ISO 1716 (for class Aca) and EN 50399 and EN 60332-1-2 (for others, except class Fca).
+Specific parameters have been assigned to each class, which must be demonstrated by the products corresponding to them.
+The specified threshold values are verified during laboratory tests in independent research units notified by the European Union.
+This solution makes the test results fully comparable, regardless of the manufacturer and the EU country.
+The testing methods are described in the EN ISO 1716 standards (for class Aca) and EN 50399 and EN 60332-1-2 (for the others, except for class Fca).

-Based on the tests carried out, cables and wires are assigned a specific reaction to fire class, where Aca means a completely non-flammable product, and Fca means a flammable product that does not meet the requirements of higher classes.
-Due to the materials used to produce cables, you will find products ranging from B2ca to Fca on the market.
+Based on the tests performed, cables and wires are assigned a specific class of reaction to fire, where Aca means a product that is completely non-flammable, and Fca means a product that is easily flammable and does not meet the requirements of higher classes.
+Due to the materials used to manufacture cables, you will encounter products on the market that fall within the range of B2ca to Fca.

-Depending on the assigned class, cables and wires are subject to Conformity Assessment Systems 1+, 3 or 4, which indicate the type of supporting documents and the scope of production supervision.
-The difference is mainly that in standards 1+ and 3, tests must be carried out in the already mentioned bodies notified by the European Commission, and in the case of Conformity Assessment System 4 (concerning class Fca), the product can be tested in the manufacturer's laboratory.
+Depending on the assigned class, cables and wires are subject to Conformity Assessment Systems 1+, 3 or 4, which indicate the type of confirming documents and the scope of production supervision.
+The difference is primarily that in standards 1+ and 3, tests must be carried out in the aforementioned bodies notified by the European Commission, and in the case of Conformity Assessment System 4 (concerning class Fca), the product can be tested in the manufacturer's laboratory.

-Moreover, classes B1ca, B2ca, Cca and Dca require additional classifications in the following areas:
+Furthermore, classes B1ca, B2ca, Cca and Dca require additional classifications for:

 • smoke emissions – parameter s (smoke): s1/s1a/s1b/s2/s3,